Managing a WordPress site often means juggling multiple tasks, and keeping track of featured images can be a real challenge.

 Why Add a Featured Image Column in WordPress?

-From our experience of managing many different WordPress sites, one common issue is not being able to quickly see which featured image is set for each post.
+Managing WordPress sites often means keeping track of dozens—sometimes hundreds—of posts.
+One frustrating part of this process is not being able to quickly see which featured image is set for each post.

 Method 1: Using the Add Featured Image Column Plugin